manifestoso/PersonalBlog/menu/about.md

 ---
 layout: page
-title: About
+title: About Us
 ---

-Lagrange is a minimalist Jekyll.
-It is intended to have a clean, content focused interface for blog writing.
+This is Group Blog page, group updates and announcements all go here.